Who is The Women's Advisory Committee for Support Staff?

 How can my voice be heard?

-To be considered as a member of the Women's Advisory Committee for Support Staff, you must fill out an Application.
+To be considered as a member of the Women's Advisory Committee for Support Staff, you must fill out an application which will be posted here in early spring.
 Members are eligible for two, two year terms.
-If you have any questions please contact Wendy Baker.
+If you have any questions please contact firstname.lastname@example.org.

 Four subcommittees operate within the Committee: